The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Niigata, JP

-Masatoyo Nishizawa practices in Niigata, Japan.
+Masatoyo Nishizawa practices practicing medicine in Niigata, Japan.
 Nishizawa is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Their top areas of expertise are Multiple System Atrophy, Spinocerebellar Ataxia Type 15, Neuromyelitis Optica, Transverse Myelitis, and Laminectomy.
+They are also highly rated in 24 other conditions, according to our data.
+Their clinical expertise encompasses Multiple System Atrophy, Spinocerebellar Ataxia Type 15, Neuromyelitis Optica, Transverse Myelitis, and Laminectomy.

 Distinguished in Acute Cerebellar Ataxia